SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 *It's a giant heart; how cute.*

-Once the heart had been made, Rainbow flew around it in circles, getting the hear to spin.
+Once the heart had been made, Rainbow flew around it in circles, getting the heart to spin.

 Rainbow made the heart spin at a good pace before she backed off.